karinaglf/ironhack-project-trip-design-client/README.md

 -  **Accommodation Page:** As a travel advisor I want to be able to manage (see all, add new, edit and delete) the accommodations available in the database.
 -  **Experiences Page:** As a travel advisor I want to be able to manage (see all, add new, edit and delete) the experiences available in the database.
 -  **Customer Profile:** As a customer I want to be able to log in and have access to previous trip itineraries that have been created for me, so I can keep a history of all my trips.
--  **Trip Details:** As user with a valid trip itinerary llink I want to be able to access the details of the trip.
+-  **Trip Details:** As user with a valid trip itinerary link I want to be able to access the details of the trip.

 ## Backlog